IMMontoya/Machine-Learning-Model-for-Efficiency-in-Gold-Mining/README.md

 ![primary.input.feed_size Distribution](/images/primary_input_feed_dist.png)

-#### Findings
+**Findings**
 Upon visual inspection of both particle feed size columns (`primary_cleaner.input.feed_size` and `rougher.input.feed_size`), it can be determined that the distributions between the train and test set do not differ significantly.
 This is most clearly illustrated by plotting the empirical cumulative distribution.
 Additional steps to balance these features is not necessary.

 ### Explore the total substance concentration at each stage

 ![Total Substance Concentration Distribution](/images/total_conc_per_stage.png)

-#### Findings
+**Findings**
 As the process progresses, the total concentration of all substances measured increases and condenses toward the mean value.
 This is to be expected, and generally reflects the pattern of the target substance (gold).

-### Symetric Mean Absolute Percentage Error Functions
+## Symmetric Mean Absolute Percentage Error Functions

-#### Define function to calculate the sMAPE value
+### Define function to calculate the sMAPE value

 Similar to MAE, but is expressed in relative values instead of absolute ones.
 It equally takes into account the scale of both the target and the prediction.